Tree cutting

 Nathan has taken part in many different conservation and ecology projects across the globe, including studying and monitoring turtle populations in Costa Rica; a breeding programme to bolster the population of the critically endangered Spiny-tailed iguanas in Honduras; studying the habitat preferences for amphibians in Madagascar; and a research project on bees and their relationships to wildflowers in Bristol UK.
 Taking part in these projects has given Nathan a passion for conservation and ecology, and he wants to transfer these skills to help him progress into becoming a proficient ecologist and helping to conserve and protect British wildlife.

-During the season Nathan is fully submerged in Phase 2 surveys for reptiles, badgers and dormice as well as bats and great crested newts for which he is working towards his Class 1 Licenses.
+During the season Nathan is fully submerged in Phase 2 surveys for reptiles, badgers and dormice as well as bats and great crested newts for which he is working towards his Class 1 Licences.

 Nathan